 Facebook’s definition is this: a one-sided substance-deficient “sociality” by doing social without being social.

-The following don’t classify as friends: random people from our past, strangers and well-known personalities, some of whom were rather boring, I ended up “unfriending” to keep a positive image of them in my mind – knowing less about some people, be they personal, strangers or famous, is a blessing.
+The following do not classify as friends: random people from our past, strangers and well-known personalities, some of whom were rather boring, I ended up “unfriending” to keep a positive image of them in my mind – knowing less about some people, be they personal, strangers or famous, is sometimes a blessing.

-Just because we happen to be a Facebook connexion, doesn’t equate to being friends.
+Just because we happen to be a Facebook connexion, does not equate to being friends.

 Friendship is a two-way effort.